GregoryAlbouy/portfolio-wcf-2020/core/README.md

-## /src/routes
+## /core

-All files here will be moved to an npm package.
+This directory is to be moved to a npm package later.